 - A complete first or last movement from the standard concerto repertoire

-- Prepare a scale of your choice (major or minor) in 3-4 octaves performed with a minimum of 4 notes slurred per bow, plus the corresponding arpeggios.
-The arpeggio cycle of Flesch or Galamian is preferred and should be performed 3 notes slurred to a bow.
+- Prepare a scale of your choice (major or minor) in three to four octaves, performed with a minimum of four notes slurred per bow, plus the corresponding arpeggios.
+The arpeggio cycle of Flesch or Galamian is preferred and should be performed three notes slurred to a bow.

 There will be brief sight reading at the live audition.

 All voice applicants require the submission of a pre-screen recording (audio or video; video preferred) by the December application deadline.
 Read the required method for submitting your recording.
 You will need to register and submit your pre-screen by the deadline.
 CDs or DVDs are not permitted.